icechen1219/test/README.md

-test for git command\nand init repo from bash
+test for git command
+and init repo from bash